google/gemmlowp/doc/public.md

 *   `InputScalar`: The scalar type of the LHS and RHS operands.
 At the moment, this must be `std::uint8_t`.
-*   `OutputScalar`: The scalar type of the LHS and RHS operands.
+*   `OutputScalar`: The scalar type of the result.
 At the moment, this must be `std::uint8_t`.
 *   `BitDepthParams`: Defines the bit format of the input and output matrices and the required accuracy of the computation.
 At the moment, the only